railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

 When the leads have been converted into opportunities, the opportunities can be assigned to any salesperson.
 In that case you designate a manager in the company who is responsible for assigned the new opportunities to the different salespeople, to suit their speciality, location or availability.

 To do this, the manager can use the menu :menuselection:`Opportunity --> All Opportunities --> Unassigned Opportunities`.
 This gives you a list of all opportunities that haven't yet been assigned to a salesperosn.
-The manager can the enter the salesperson responsible for the opportunity into the field *Responsible*.
+The manager can the enter the salesperson responsible for the opportunity into the field :guilabel:`Responsible`.

 The company calendar
 --------------------